ALTIBASE/Documents/Manuals/Altibase_trunk/eng/3rdPartyConnector_Eng.md

 ### Hibernate

-Altibase provides non-standard SQl, and Hibernate supports the dialect class to perform this function.
+Altibase provides non-standard SQL, and Hibernate supports the dialect class to perform this function.

 To integrate Altibase in Hibernate, configure Altibase JDBC Driver, and AltibaseDialect.class must be specified in Hibernate's configuration.